warber0x/Libnfc_custom_function/Custom_function_method_2.md

 ```

 This code will send the initiate command and get the CHIP ID from the tag/RFID.
 I tried to make it small as much as possible.
-This is where all our communication with the reader happen, I read and took command from the SRx official doc.
+This is where all our communications with the reader happen.
+I read and took commands from the SRx official doc.
 Here is the link: http://www.st.com/resource/en/datasheet/st25tb04k.pdf

 5- Now we need to link these files together, we will use the same method used in "Method 1".
 We will open first "pn53x_uart.c":